 Launched two decades ago to cater for guests aged 50 and over, Saga Cruises offer all the luxuries of classic cruising, but with a contemporary twist.

-Saga Sapphire holds a maximum of 720 guests, and Saga Pearl no more than 449.
-These smaller sizes offer the chance to call at more unusual ports and out-of-the-way harbours that the larger vessels have to sail past.
+Saga Sapphire holds a maximum of 720 guests, and this smaller size offers the chance to call at more unusual ports and out-of-the-way harbours that the larger vessels have to sail past.
+New luxury cruise ships Spirit of Discovery and Spirit of Adventure follow this tradition by accommodating just 999 guests looked after by 517 crew.

 The ships’ smaller size also means a more welcoming cruise experience, and with a high 2:3 ratio of crew to passengers, service is first class every step of the way.
 All cruises begin and end in Dover or Southampton, and a chauffeur to the port is included as standard, for the ultimate in convenience.